 Scouting units are chartered by community organizations.
 A unit is a pack, troop, team, ship or crew.
-The chartered organization may be a church, school, civic organization, or other group that seeks permission and works in conjunction with the BSA to provide an outreach program for young people.
-The BSA does not "own" the unit; the chartered organization "owns" the unit and is chartered by the BSA to use the BSA program in its outreach.
+The chartered organization may be a church, school, civic organization, or other group that seeks permission and works in conjunction with Scouting America to provide an outreach program for young people.
+Scouting America does not "own" the unit; the chartered organization "owns" the unit and is chartered by Scouting America to use its program in its outreach.